th5th/buildenv/README.md

 ### Todo

 1. Probably move mkbuildenv.sh out of the tarball and extract the tarball from where it sits.
 This avoids having to delete stuff each time.
-1. Add a -e flag to pass arbitrary arguments to mkbuildenv.sh.
+1. Add an `unpackage` command to remove created packages without having to reinstall or do it manually or whatever.